Skip to main content

 The core determinant of HIPAA compliance for a wellness program is its structural integration with an employer’s group health plan.

 Conversely, a wellness program offered by your employer directly, completely separate from the group health plan, exists in a different regulatory space.
-If the program is a standalone benefit, like a simple gym membership reimbursement or access to a general health education website without any connection to your insurance benefits, the it might collect is not typically protected by HIPAA.
+If the program is a standalone benefit, like a simple gym membership reimbursement or access to a general health education website without any connection to your insurance benefits, the health data it might collect is not typically protected by HIPAA.

 This distinction is of immense importance.
 It shifts the responsibility of data protection.
 In the absence of HIPAA, the guardianship of your information may be governed by a patchwork of other state or federal laws, or simply by the terms of service of the wellness vendor.
 Understanding this structural difference is the first, most powerful step in determining how your personal health narrative is handled, ensuring you remain the primary author of your wellness journey.